Miami-Dade and Monroe counties

 formed by the drowning of a river.
 Instead, Biscayne Bay formed between 5,000 and 2,400 years ago as sea level rose

-to fill the depression between these ridges.
+to fill the depression between two ridges.
 Biscayne Bay provides habitat for a wide variety of juvenile and adult

 marine species as well as several of Florida's imperiled species, including the Florida manatee (Trichechus manatus